eclipse/mosaic.website/content/tutorials/barnim_advanced/_index.md

 ### WeatherServer Application

-Basically, the `WeatherServer` is an enhanced RSU which has knowledge about the hazardous area and it is responsible to transmit DEN-Messages periodically to vehicles equipped with  `WeatherWarningAppCell`-application via cellular communication.
+Basically, the `WeatherServer` is a simulation unit without geographical location which has knowledge about the hazardous area and it is responsible to transmit DEN-Messages periodically to vehicles equipped with  `WeatherWarningAppCell`-application via cellular communication.
 Firstly, the hazardous area (Road-ID and GeoPoint coordinates), the type of the warning (Sensor type), message interval and the resulted speed will be defined to be used later: